 Oversight of the Moderation Process

-The role of the External Examiner is to ensure that the University’s policy on moderation of marks has been robustly applied and not to second mark assessments.
+The role of the External Examiner is to ensure that the University’s policy on moderation of marking has been robustly applied and not to second mark or otherwise moderate assessments.

 On the advice and suggestion of the External Examiner concerning the alteration of marks for the entire cohort, the Examination Board will consider the relevant approach to be undertaken (through arithmetic re-checking of marks, re-marking or rescaling or amendment of assessment/teaching approaches for future cohorts).
 Any adjustments should be reported to, endorsed and minuted fully by, the Faculty Examination Board.

 Volume of Assessed Work to be Scrutinised